Sunday, March 26, 2017

 Zip – 1.5 out of 3 mugs

-The brew is on the lower side of carbonation.
-The flavors mix well yet leave me with the sense I am drinking sugar mildly blended with other flavors.
+The brew has a lower carbonation level.
+The flavors mix well, yet I am drinking sugar mildly blended with other flavors.

 Post Consumption Impression – 1.5 out of 3 mugs